Ok, so I had this weird thing happen.

 Rip the hair from the root out of the skin.

-While we think this is a bit excessive compared to a simple pluck of the tweezers, it’s at the very least a permanent method to rid your face (or anywhere else on your body) from growing a hair in this same spot ever again.
+While we think this is a bit excessive compared to a simple pluck of the tweezers, it’s at the very least a permanent method to rid your face (or anywhere else on your body) from growing a hair in this exact spot ever again.

 Are There Preventative Measures To Avoid Pili Multigemini’s From Occurring?